4x0v7/ghaction-verify-gitobj/README.md

 - long key id (eg. 4AEE18F83AFDEB23)
 - hexadecimal notation (eg. '0x5DE3E0509C47EA3CF04A42D34AEE18F83AFDEB23')

-> Note that the hexadecimal notation must be enclosed in parentheses so yaml has a string
+> Note that the hexadecimal notation must be enclosed in single quotes so yaml has a string

 ## Repo

 By default, it is assumed the currently checked out repository is being verified.
-You cam checkout a different repository by setting `repo:`
+Checkout a different repository by setting `repo:`

 ```yaml
 with: